-Located in a Certificate of Need state, where changes are difficult once a CON is approved, the design team worked closely with the system’s senior staff to reconfigure plans and revise program data to meet the criteria for three alternate locations.
+Located in a Certificate of Need (CON) state where changes are difficult once a CON is approved, the design team worked closely with the system’s senior staff to reconfigure plans and revise program data to meet the criteria for three alternate locations.
 The final location selected was equally challenging due to significant wetland coverage.
 The design team was able to meet current and future growth criteria through a chassis design that provided a central spine for all utilities, while meeting all wetland environmental regulations.

 Anchor Health Properties